 The truth is, tackling these long-tail keywords feels hard when you know you're up against the giants.
 I know.
 I worked with many startups before I joined HubSpot, and scouring Google Keyword Planner every day for keywords to fuel my blog posts drove me close to insanity.

-But -- the BIG but -- it worked.
+But -- it worked.
 When I skipped the keyword research, convinced that my blog post was just THAT epic, THAT viral … I was wrong.
 I was chasing an immeasurable goal (virality) with an unaccountable metric (my gut).
 That kind of strategy is really only a luxury restricted to those with pre-existing ample website traffic, sizable social media following, copious brand advocates, and a list of high-profile customers.

 So if you're one of those companies without those luxuries, listen up.
 I'm going to show you how to uncover new keywords to target and assess if you're already targeting high-value phrases.